How to manage your devices

 Want to stream on more than one device at a time?

-• Immersive surround sound with Dolby Digital 5.1
+• Immersive surround sound with Dolby Digital 5.1 or Atmos

 Getting a 'too many streams' error message?